juanjogg1987/Fully_Natural_Gradient_HetMOGP/README.md

 ## Usage

-The modules of this repository mainly rely on:
+The modules of this repository have been tested in **Python 3.6** and mainly rely on:
 * GPy toolbox which can be installed with:
 ```
 pip install gpy